 He is gracious, good, loving, and responsive to His children.
 Come to enjoy fellowship with Him, to be with Him, and to enjoy Him.

 5. Dedicate a Space Free from Distractions and Noise.

 Noise and busyness often sidetrack us from what God has for us.
 As Christ went to a quiet place to be alone with the Father, we need to do the same.

 We need times to reflect, ponder, and seek His fellowship so we can be further instructed and empowered to serve and glorify Him more.

-6, Listen for God’s to Speak to You Through His Word
+6. Listen for God to Speak to You Through His Word

-7. Remember that Christian Meditation is a Form of Worship and Prayer
+7. Remember that the Christian tradition of Meditation is a Form of Worship and Prayer

 When beginning Christian meditation, it may be confusing to know where to start.
 Here are some verses that are great choices to begin your biblical meditation practice with: